mikedatsik/tk-fusion/README.md

         version: b24a977
 ```
 where version represents the commit id. (at the time of writting the latest commit)
-(note that the hook for natron is however included with the tk-natron engine)
+(note that the hook for fusion is however included with the tk-fusion engine)

 For completion, I've kept the original README from shotgun, that include very valuable links: